Car Losing Power While Driving: Causes & Solutions

 Transmission Issues

-If you think only the engine plays a vital role in acceleration, think again.
-A transmission is equally important to keeping your car moving, as it harnesses the power from the engine.
-Due to regular wear, transmission components, like clutch plates, can deliver poor performance.
-The transmission slips, and the acceleration isn’t as smooth as it used to be.
+If you are thinking that only the engine plays a vital role in acceleration, think again.
+A transmission is equally important to keeping your car moving as it harnesses the power from the engine.
+Due to regular wear, the transmission components, like clutch packs, can deliver poor performance.
+The transmission slips, and the acceleration wouldn’t be as smooth as it used to be.

 Oxygen Sensor Issues

-An engine is powered by igniting the air-fuel mixture, and this chemical reaction should happen smoothly to accelerate your car.
+An engine is powered by igniting the air and fuel blend, and this chemical reaction should happen smoothly to accelerate your car.
 For that to happen, the oxygen should remain at a precise level, which is measured by the oxygen sensor.
-If this sensor turns faulty, the air-fuel ratio changes, resulting in your car losing power.
+If this sensor turns faulty, the air-to-fuel ratio changes, resulting in your car losing power.

 Poor Spark Plug

 Spark plug collects oil, carbon deposits, and similar contaminants over time, resulting in fouling.
-Additionally, the plug’s electrodes wear off due to regular arcing.
+Additionally, the plug’s spark tips wear off due to regular sparking.
 Over time, it becomes tough for the spark plugs to perform effectively, and fuel doesn’t ignite properly inside the combustion chamber.
 It leads to poor acceleration and misfiring.

 Defective Throttle Position Sensor

-The TPS measures how strongly your car’s gas pedal is pressed so that your acceleration requirement can be matched with the air-fuel mixture.
+The TPS measures how strongly your car’s gas pedal is pressed so that your acceleration requirement can be matched with the combustion charge.
 However, once this sensor begins failing, your vehicle’s computer cannot determine how strongly you are pressing the pedal.
 It results in inconsistent performance.

 Poor Timing Chain